ozekik/mathesis/docs/usage/natural-deduction.md

 ## Render as Gentzen-style Proof

-(WIP) Mathesis has an experimental support for rendering a natural deduction proof as a Gentzen-style proof and LaTeX code.
+(WIP) Mathesis has an experimental support for rendering a natural deduction proof as a Gentzen-style proof or its LaTeX code.

 ```python exec="1" result="text" source="material-block"
 from mathesis.grammars import BasicGrammar